JennEYoon/DeFi-ml/stockwiki/README.md

  * Extend to WTI and Brent futures, option, swaption.
  * Compare to history & spot prices.

 ### Idea 5 -- tie in Geospatial Economic Analysis

  * Mapping using geosnap, geopandas, pysal.

 ### Idea 6 -- Look for other uses of ML in Finance & Trading.

-  Repo for Revived StockWiki.com development.
-Date started: December 1, 2019
-Goal: To have a live website by March, 15, 2020 (Ides of March).
-Topics:
-AWS Aurora Postgres or MySQL -- public stocks, about 5000.
-Some sort of charts and analysis using stock data.
-Energy Trading data from EIA.gov.
-Plotly interactive charts.
-Python Option Pricing Model.
-Use London book and Python for Finance book codes.
-ML models -- decision trees, random forest, k-means clustering, PCA dimensionality reduction (economic and interest rate data), svm.
+ * ML models -- decision trees, random forest, k-means clustering, PCA dimensionality reduction (economic and interest rate data), svm.
-Deep Learning -- use shortcuts and clobber together other people's models and use on stock data.
+ * Deep Learning -- use shortcuts and clobber together other people's models and use on stock data.
 NLP and text.
 CNN on face recognition.

+### Other Ideas:

-AOUTH -- user account creation.
+ * AOUTH -- user account creation.
-Bootstrap Framework
+ * Bootstrap Framework
-Learn a lit about Javascript, React & Preact, Vue.
+ * Learn a lit about Javascript, React & Preact, Vue.
-Next Actions:
-Create a 1-page website for StockWiki.
-Add Bootstrap Framework.
-Watch tutorials.